Steve Bartman incident: For the Cubs and Marlins

-The next night, back at Wrigley Field, Florida overcame Kerry Wood and a 5–3 deficit to win 9–6 and win the pennant.
+The next night, back at Wrigley Field, the Marlins overcame Kerry Wood and a 5–3 deficit to win 9–6 and win the pennant.
 The Marlins went on to win the World Series, defeating the heavily favored New York Yankees in six games.

 For Bartman

 Bartman remained seated as Fox repeatedly alternated between broadcasting live shots of him with multiple instant replays of the foul ball.
 The somber image of Bartman wearing a Cubs baseball cap, glasses, headset, and green turtleneck shirt became memorable.
 Because there were no video replay screens at Wrigley Field at the time, Bartman was not widely recognized until many of the attendees' friends and family members, who were watching the game on television, started calling them on cell phones, informing them of Bartman and his appearance.
 After Rodriguez’s at bat ended with the Marlins scoring their first run, many Cubs fans began pointing at Bartman, repeatedly chanting "asshole".
 Bartman had to be led away from the park under security escort for his own safety, as many Cubs fans shouted insults and threats at him (some of which were death threats), while others threw things, with one fan dumping a cup of beer on him.
 Security escorted Bartman and two people who accompanied him to the game towards the exit tunnel from the field.
 News footage of the game showed him surrounded by security as fans pelted him with drinks and other debris.
 Bartman's name, as well as personal information about him, appeared on Major League Baseball's online message boards minutes after the game ended.
-As many as six police cars gathered outside his home in Northbrook, Illinois to protect Bartman and his family following the incident.
+As many as six police cars gathered outside his home in Northbrook, Illinois, to protect Bartman and his family following the incident.
 Afterwards, then-Illinois Governor Rod Blagojevich suggested that Bartman join a witness protection program, while then-Florida Governor Jeb Bush offered Bartman asylum.
+A resort in Pompano Beach also offered Bartman an all-expenses-paid three-month vacation.